 - The Midway Food Park (1905 S Capital of Texas Hwy, Austin) Here you can find eight food trucks, a playground, live music, picnic tables, and bathrooms.
 Check Facebook for updates and hours of each vendor.
 See the list of vendors here.

 - Doc’s Backyard (5207 Brodie Ln, Sunset Valley)

 - Southpark Meadows (9300 S IH 35 Frontage Rd, Austin) has a shared community playground.
-Here’s a list of restaurants.
+Click here for a link of dining options

 - Homespun (131 E Mercer St, Dripping Springs)